 Graham loves the seaside which is clearly reflected in his body of work.
 He has produced a great number of marine paintings – for example of Whitstable and of Thames barges.
 As a side note, he says that when his work was accepted to be exhibited with the Royal Society of Marine Artists he felt he had truly “arrived”.
-As a rule, he is happy to use a photograph as motif but ideally prefers to work from a sketch.
+As a rule, he is happy to use a photograph as a motif but ideally prefers to work from a sketch.
 Often he will take a photo and convert this into a sketch that he paints from.
 More recently, he has worked on portraits, landscapes and still life.
 When you look at the range of paintings Graham has produced you are struck by his ability to switch to different styles.
 While his watercolours are usually finished in a few hours, oils can take weeks.
 Graham’s miniature paintings are often the most time-consuming.

 While feeling most proficient in watercolour, Graham thoroughly enjoys using oils.
 There is still scope for improvement, he says, to perfect the effective use of brush strokes and texturing of the paint.
 He admits that finishing a good oil painting does give him a special buzz.
 When he is working with oils, he uses a studio at the bottom of the garden.
-A separate room in the house which is dedicated for other media and framing allows him complete flexibility.
+A separate room in the house that is dedicated to other media and framing allows him complete flexibility.

 ARRIVING AT TENTERDEN

-The watercolour painting ‘Arriving at Tenterden’ came into life during an open air painting day at Tenterden Railway station.
+The watercolour painting ‘Arriving at Tenterden’ came into life during an open-air painting day at Tenterden Railway station.
 Graham was trying to convey the image of the train emerging through the smoke – the train in focus, with the sides of the painting more diffuse, wet-in-wet.
 There is a clear sense of the train moving forward, of the power of the engine.
 Graham says the most important elements here are the strong, dark colours applied to the engine and the rendering of the smoke.
 One might be forgiven for thinking at first glance that this is an oil rather than a watercolour.

-Graham likes to spend time on mixing colours to see what hues he can create.
+Graham likes to spend time mixing colours to see what hues he can create.
 He mentions Quinacridone Rose (which he uses in preference to Alizarin Crimson) and Aureolin Yellow, a cool, transparent colour.
 He is also keen on Ultramarine Blue, Burnt Sienna and Azo Yellow.
 A recent addition is Cobalt Turquoise Light which is very opaque.
 The only green in his palette is likely to be Sap Green.

 With his paintings, Graham tries to achieve a figurative rendering of the subject imbued with his own interpretation.
 He wants to communicate what his artist eye sees as ‘special’ in the motif in front of him.
 When Graham paints to commission this artistic desire to achieve an individualist interpretation of the subject can prove challenging.
 It means marrying the client’s desire to see something that they can recognise with the artist’s need to produce something that they are happy with – happy enough to put their signature to the work.
-Graham tells the story of getting the commission to paint a pair of deceased parrots which looked peculiarly dishevelled.
+Graham tells the story of getting the commission to paint a pair of deceased parrots that looked peculiarly dishevelled.
 Luckily, their owner liked the quirky result.
-However, if you are commissioned to paint children and grand-children, do you paint them warts and all?
+However, if you are commissioned to paint children and grandchildren, do you paint them warts and all?
 Sometimes the task requires artistic compromise.

-Graham says that, looking back at his paintings, he sometimes wonders how he did a particular piece.
+Graham says that looking back at his paintings, he sometimes wonders how he did a particular piece.
 Nowadays he has a good idea of how to achieve a particular effect – that he feels is progress made over time through practising “honest skills”, as he calls it.
 He is currently experimenting more, trying new and different things.

 Rembrandt and Leonardo Da Vinci are the two great role models, with Rembrandt Graham’s all-time favourite artist.
 Graham likes his paintings to be figurative but not to the point of being photo-realistic.
 He doesn’t use perspective consciously but when things don’t look right on the board he usually steps back to check his lines.
-Drawing skills are the foundation of everything, and for Graham there is no better way of honing one’s drawing skills than life drawing.
+Drawing skills are the foundation of everything, and for Graham, there is no better way of honing one’s drawing skills than life drawing.